Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Tom Clancy has to pay royalties to Jayesh because "The Sum of All Fears" is the name of Jayesh' autobiography.
+Jayesh can mash a potato in one blow, with a skewer.

-Updated on: [1/3/2025]
+Updated on: [2/3/2025]
 <!-- #jokeEnd -->